-Our mission is to bridge the achievement gap for underserved students, especially ELLs and students with low socioeconomic status, by promoting equity in education and expectations from a young age.
+Our mission is to bridge the achievement gap for underserved students, especially ELLs and students with low socioeconomic status, by accelerating growth of academic language.
 Consider these facts:

-Our technology and services empower educators to accelerate growth of academic language, assess students in realtime, and to deliver targeted intervention in any content area.
+Our technology and services help educators to accelerate academic language growth as a means of developing comprehension of key academic concepts in STEM, language arts, social studies, and other subjects.
+Speak Agent assesses students' concept knowledge in realtime to deliver targeted intervention in any content area.
 Now meet the people who make this happen each and every day...